SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-shopping-cart-app.md

 If we recall the implementation of the host application, we notice that we have delegated the routing to show the `shopping cart` microfrontend to the `shopping cart` micro application itself.
 When the user clicks on the shopping cart button, the host app simply publishes a message to the topic `shopping-cart/toggle-side-panel`.
 In the activator, we now can receive such messages and navigate accordingly.

 1. Open the TypeScript file `activator.ts`.
-1. Subscribe to messages published to the topic `shopping-cart/add-product`.
+1. Subscribe to messages published to the topic `shopping-cart/toggle-side-panel`.

-   If the shopping cart side panel is currently closed, we will open it, or close it if it is open.
+   If the shopping cart side panel is currently closed, we will open it, otherwise close it.
 Actually, we do not really open or close it, but navigate to the `shopping cart` microfrontend, or perform a `null` navigation to clear the target router outlet.
 In a member variable, we store whether the panel is closed or opened.
    Also, we open the panel when the user adds a product to the shopping cart.

    ```ts